connectrpc/connectrpc.com/docs/governance/rfc/005-python-implementation.md

 gRPC is a poor match to Python's most commonly used asynchronous server framework, ASGI.
 A correct gRPC implementation requires control over very low-level details of the connection state and http/2 transport.
-These details are not exposed by ASGI, so supporting them would prevent connect-python's servers from being ASGI applications.
+These details are not exposed by ASGI, so supporting them would prevent this library's servers from being ASGI applications.

 That's an unacceptable trade-off to make because ASGI interoperability is important for integrating connect servers into larger applications, like those running on Django, Starlette or FastAPI.